AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 3. An allowlist `$network` rule makes AdGuard bypass data to the matching endpoint, e.g. there will be no further filtering at all.
 4. If the IP part starts and ends with `/` character, it is treated as a regular expression.

-> We recommend to get acquainted with this [article](#regexp-support), for better understanding of regular expressions.
+We recommend to get acquainted with this [article](#regexp-support) for better understanding of regular expressions.

 **Examples**